+Use the two stars at the end of the Dipper’s bowl to lead you to Polaris, also known as the North Star.
 Polaris is not a particularly bright star, but it does remain fixed in the sky throughout the night and throughout the year.
 When you face the North Star, you’re facing due north.
 Polaris is at the end of the handle of the Little Dipper.
-This group of stars is officially known as Ursa Minor the Little Bear.
+This group of stars is also officially known as Ursa Minor the Little Bear.

 From Dark Skies

-Late autumn evenings are great for spotting the Milky Way coursing from the eastern to western horizon, high overhead through Cassiopeia.
+Evenings in late spring and early summer are great for spotting the Milky Way coursing from Sagittarius and Scorpius, through the Summer Triangle and on towards Cassiopeia the Queen in the northeast.
 This hazy band of light is the bulk of our disc-shaped galaxy, as we see it from within.

-Desktop planetarium software like the free, open-source Stellarium can show you more precisely where night sky objects will be on any date and time, and help you plan your observing.
-Or, use it to recreate amazing planetary conjunctions from history or in the future!
+Before you set your alarm for the wee hours of the morning, consider planning out your observing.
+Desktop planetarium software like the free, open-source Stellarium can show you more precisely where night sky objects will be on any date and time, and help you plan ahead.